muratk3n/thirdwave/en/README.md

-🤣 🤣 It's hilarious.. historian gets kicked out of a cab bcz he said to a 'Turkish' cabbie that stuffed mussels are not Turkic in origin.
-Obviously they are not, there are no mussels in fucking Central Asia, so the few punk motherfuckers who arrived from there, learned / picked up the dish from their new home.
-Hello?
-These f-ing morons need something beyond smelling coffee and waking up man..
-They are braindead
+🤣 🤣 It's hilarious.. historian gets kicked out of a cab bcz he said to a 'Turkish' cabbie that stuffed mussels are not Turkic in origin..
+Obviously they are not, there are no mussels in fucking Central Asia

 [Link](https://youtu.be/1Q1lnWS0LR0?t=2201)